youtube/cobalt/cobalt/site/docs/reference/starboard/modules/4/memory.md

-`size_bytes`: The amount of physical memory pages to be allocated. `flags`: The bitwise OR of the protection flags for the mapped memory as specified in `SbMemoryMapFlags`. `name`: A value that appears in the debugger on some platforms.
+`size_bytes`: The amount of physical memory pages to be allocated. `flags`: The bitwise OR of the protection flags for the mapped memory as specified in `SbMemoryMapFlags`.
+Allocating executable memory is not allowed and will fail.
+If executable memory is needed, map non-executable memory first and then switch access to executable using SbMemoryProtect.
+When kSbMemoryMapProtectReserved is used, the address space will not be accessible and, if possible, the platform should not count it against any memory budget. `name`: A value that appears in the debugger on some platforms.
 The value can be up to 32 bytes.

 #### Declaration ####